iPhone can now recognize when you're wearing a face mask, streamlining unlocking process

 In an iOS software update released Wednesday, Apple has rolled out a simplified process for unlocking your phone while you are masked.
 According to release notes posted to Apple's website, devices with the updated software will recognize that the user is wearing a face mask and will prompt the user to unlock the phone with his or her passcode.

-The update is not expected to allow users wearing a face covering to use Face ID to entirely unlock the phone, but it will bring up the passcode unlock prompt more quickly than it used to.
+The update is not described as one that will allow users wearing a face covering to use Face ID to entirely unlock the phone, but it should bring up the passcode unlock prompt more quickly than it used to.
 Users previously had to wait several seconds for Face ID to fail before the passcode prompt appeared.

 The streamlined unlocking process will also be implemented within the App Store and other applications where users can use Face ID to sign in.